redox-os/book/src/boot-process.md

 The Redox kernel is a single ELF program in `/boot/kernel`.
 This kernel performs (fairly significant) architecture-specific initialization in the `kstart` function before jumping to the `kmain` function.
 At this point, the user-space bootstrap, a specially prepared executable that limits the required kernel parsing, sets up the `/scheme/initfs` scheme, and loads and executes the `init` program.

-The kernel loads three different namespaces during bootstrap process.
+The kernel creates three different namespaces during bootstrap process.
 Each namespaces has its own schemes where it can be accessed by userspace programs depending on where it loaded:

 1. the `null` (0) namespace, which a global namespace that drivers are running on:
     - `/scheme/memory`